ignatiusfairlight/ignatiusfairlight/README.md

 ## Hi, I am Bryan (aka Ignatius Fairlight)

-I am a backend developer, based in Malaysia.\n Currently, I'm learning Codeigniter 4 for my day job while learning Laravel and Python for some other fun projects.
+I am a backend developer, based in Malaysia.

+Currently, I'm learning Codeigniter 4 for my day job while learning Laravel and Python for some other fun projects.